jaeheejung/jaeheejung.github.io/research.md

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
 "Media Coverage of Corporate Scandals and Durable Shifts in Policy Attitudes." _Under review._

-Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
-"Media Coverage of Inequality, Fairness Considerations, and Support for Redistribution in Six Countries."
+Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee. "'The Economy is Rigged': Inequality Narratives and Support for Redistribution in Six Countries."

 Jung, Jae-Hee and Scott Clifford.
 "Are Moral Values Uniquely Divisive?"